ionic-team/ionic-site/docs/nightly/api/service/$ionicActionSheet/index.md

 <li><code>{string=}</code> <code>destructiveText</code> The text for a &#39;danger&#39; on the action sheet.</li>
 <li><code>{function=}</code> <code>cancel</code> Called if the cancel button is pressed or the backdrop is tapped.</li>
 <li><code>{function=}</code> <code>buttonClicked</code> Called when one of the non-destructive buttons is clicked,
- with the index of the button that was clicked.
+ with the index of the button that was clicked and the button object.
 Return true to close the action sheet, or false to keep it opened.</li>
 <li><code>{function=}</code> <code>destructiveButtonClicked</code> Called when the destructive button is clicked.
  Return true to close the action sheet, or false to keep it opened.</li>
 </ul>